yzhang-gh/vscode-markdown/README.md

 ### Print Markdown to HTML

-- Command `Markdown: Print current document to HTML`
+- Commands `Markdown: Print current document to HTML` and `Markdown: Print documents to HTML`

 - **Compatible** with other installed Markdown plugins (e.g. [Markdown Footnotes](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-footnotes))
   The exported HTML should look the same as inside VSCode.